 This is a series of activities and related worksheets for you to download and use with the storybook Susan Laughs.
-It forms part of the Promoting diversity through children’s literature series, produced by the British Council Teaching Centre in Paris.
+Learners will make a personalised or class book based on the story and give a presentation.
+It forms part of the Promoting diversity through children's literature series, produced by the British Council Teaching Centre in Paris.

 9-10 years old